Phish concert tours and festivals: 2011

 The first leg of the Summer 2011 tour was announced in February with more dates announced in April.
 It began in late May with a three-night run in Bethel and moved on to visit Holmdel for two nights, Clarkston, Cuyahoga Falls, Cincinnati, Mansfield, Darien Center, Camden, 2 nights in Columbia, 2 nights in Alpharetta, Charlotte, Raleigh, and Portsmouth.

 Super Ball IX took place at the Watkins Glen International in Watkins Glen, New York on July 1–3, 2011.
 It was the first concert to take place at Watkins Glen International since Summer Jam at Watkins Glen in 1973.
 Seven official sets were played throughout the weekend on the festival's main stage.
 In addition to the official sets, one additional set featuring ambient, avant-garde music similar to the IT Festival Tower Jam was performed.
 The set was played late Saturday evening from a partially hidden stage contained in a self-storage building that had been constructed as a piece of the festival's various art installations.

 The second leg of the 2011 Summer tour was centered around the west coast.
-Its shows included a two night run in at the Gorge Amphitheatre in George, Phish's first show at the Hollywood Bowl in Los Angeles, and a two night run at Harveys Outdoor Arena in Stateline.
+Its shows included a two-night run in at the Gorge Amphitheatre in George, Phish's first show at the Hollywood Bowl in Los Angeles, and a two-night run at Harveys Outdoor Arena in Stateline.

-Phish played 2 sets at the Outside Lands Music and Arts Festival in Golden Gate Park in San Francisco.
+Phish played two sets at the Outside Lands Music and Arts Festival in Golden Gate Park in San Francisco.

-The band went on to close the summer with 3 night runs at the UIC Pavilion in Chicago, and Dick's Sporting Goods Park in Commerce City over Labor Day Weekend, the latter of which would become a longstanding tradition.
+The band closed the summer with three-night runs at the UIC Pavilion in Chicago, and Dick's Sporting Goods Park in Commerce City over Labor Day Weekend, the latter of which would become a longstanding tradition.
 Another tradition regarding the Dick's shows, at least for the first few years, was the band's playfulness with at least one of the setlists during the run.
 In this particular case, every song the band performed on 2 September began with the letter "S".

 Phish's home state of Vermont suffered much destruction from flooding after Hurricane Irene made landfall in the northeast.
 Phish paid tribute by performing a special show on 14 September, in Essex Junction at the Champlain Valley Exposition.
 All of the money raised from the event went to relief efforts for the state.
 The show featured a special appearance from Vermont's Governor, Peter Shumlin.

-The year for the band closed with a four night New Year's run at Madison Square Garden on December 28, 29, 30, and 31.
+The year for the band closed with a four-night New Year's run at Madison Square Garden on December 28, 29, 30, and 31.

 Songs debuted this year include "Steam", "Susskind Hotel", and "Babylon Baby".